 Silver Dragon Premium Cable for Abyss Headphones V3

-The Silver Dragon Premium is our Top of the Line Headphone Cable for the Abyss headphones.
-It is a silver conductor based cable and it uses 4 x 99.99998% UP-OCC Stranded Silver 24AWG Teflon insulated stranded conductors.
+Silver Dragon Premium is our top-of-the-line cable for Abyss headphones.
+It is a silver conductor based cable, and it uses 4 x 99.99998% UP-OCC Stranded Silver 24AWG Teflon insulated stranded conductors.

 It can improve the listening enjoyment of the Abyss headphones and it has lots of detail, great energy, a fantastic soundstage with lots of air.
 It is also a great candidate for warmer sounding headphones or planar magnetics like the Abyss AB1266, Audeze LCD-2 or LCD-3.

 Most stock headphone cables are made of poor, ultra-thin conductors that work as a bottleneck for sound.
 Poor geometries, no shielding, rubber jackets, and a whole host of other issues in OEM (stock) cables can limit the performance of the headphone driver in terms of clarity and definition.

 Dragon Cables are handcrafted from quality materials in Moon Audio's offices in Cary, North Carolina.
 All of our cables are created with ultra pure, single-crystal silver and copper strands and engineered to provide the cleanest, most musical presentation.
 Our wire is void of impurities and crystalline boundaries, leaving nothing between you and your music.

 The Silver Dragon is the original cable.
 Silver strands clarify instrument separation, increase soundstage, and find previously lost high and mid-frequency sounds.
 Transients appear more cohesive and the bass tighter for a more controlled sound.
 The detail and clarity of the Silver Dragon make it a perfect match for classical music and other genres with many nuanced instruments.